Who the Church Hurt

 Imagine a church where we all bore the fruit of the spirit, hence walked in love and perfection.
 What a lovely community that would be!
 I believe eventually we will get there as a church.
 However, that isn’t the case today.
 People offend intentionally and unintentionally.
 Others are offended way too easily and others, hardly.
 Below are a couple of ways that people are offended in the church today:

-• When the Hellenists registered their displeasure, the leadership of the church was ready to listen and make amends.
-They didn’t regard it as coup attempt or as a disrespectful act against their leadership.
+- When the Hellenists registered their displeasure, the leadership of the church was ready to listen and make amends.
+They didn’t regard it as a coup attempt or as a disrespectful act against their leadership.

-• The caliber of people selected to serve tables goes to show that the leadership of the church took the complaint of the Hellenists very seriously.
+- The caliber of people selected to serve tables goes to show that the leadership of the church took the complaint of the Hellenists very seriously.
 They specifically selected people who were filled with the Spirit of God and with wisdom to serve tables.
-Someone may argue that this caliber of people are qualified enough to hold leadership positions in the church.
-And that may be true, however, the apostles saw the wisdom in the complaint made and decided to have some of the best Christians in the church to take charge of the situation.
+Someone may argue that these persons were qualified enough to hold leadership positions in the church.
+And that may be true, however, the apostles saw the wisdom in the complaint made and decided to have some of the best Christians in the church take charge of the situation.